danparizher/Pax-Academia/CONTRIBUTING.md

 If you are not listed as a contributor, you are still welcome to help out!
 Please fork the repository and make a pull request with your changes.
-Follow the guidelines below to ensure your pull request correct.
+Follow the guidelines below to ensure your pull request is correct.
 Incorrect pull requests will be rejected.

 ## 2. Contributors

 Please create your own branch and make a pull request to the master branch.
-Follow the guidelines below to ensure your pull request correct.
+Follow the guidelines below to ensure your pull request is correct.
 Incorrect pull requests will be rejected.

-## 3. PR Guidelines
+## 3. Pull Request Guidelines

 ### 3.1 Branch Names

 Please name your branch as follows:
 `<your-name>.<feature-name>`

-### 3.2 Commit Messages/ commits
+### 3.2 Commit Messages/ Commits

 - Use the present tense ("Add feature" not "Added feature")
 - Keep messages short and concise